 Interactive research, where the researcher needs to interact directly with a child is handled separately.
 Researchers conducting interactive research must provide the parents with a letter outlining their study and the activities with the children.
 There will be a permission form attached for the parent to complete and return to the ECEC by a certain date.
 All interactive research is conducted in rooms adjacent to the playrooms and can also be observed at all times.
 The number of times a child can participate in interactive research is limited so that the frequency of interruptions in each child's daily program session is minimal.

 The Department of Psychology, Developmental Division has a Master's level degree program in Developmental Communication Science.
-These masters students complete internships over three terms in the ECEC.
+These masters students complete community internships and may intern in the ECEC.
 For more information about this Masters program, please refer to Programs.